fairfield-university-is510-fall2017/final-project-the-demogorgons/README.md

 1. Importing and inserting the data was a tough roadblock.
 We were stuck on it for a while and had to go back a few different times.
 But once we overcame it with the help of Dr. Huntley, the rest of the project was manageable so long we stayed focused.
 2. Finalizing the ERD so that all logical and necessary attributes, relationships, and tables were featured.
 We would have to revise it a few times because we had to see it in a few different perspectives throughout the project.
 3. Translating the ERD into a functioning database.
 Making sure it all comes together!
 4. Finding and fixing bugs from different type of errors.
+5. Keeping patient when hitting roadblocks.

 ### **Lessons Learned**